Grocery

 Strategic takeaway

-CPG brands need a clear answer to "why pay more than store brand?" — innovation, claims, or brand equity.
+CPG brands need a clear answer to "why pay more than a store brand?" such as innovation, claims, or brand equity.
 Vague differentiation no longer works.

 Get the next signal in your inbox.